 Blended Learning Will Be Expected

-Blended learning is in high demand.
+Blended learning is in high demand and bound to transform college life for the class of 2022.
 A majority of postsecondary students prefer to complete at least some of their course work online and increasingly, postsecondary faculty are also warming up to the idea of offering at least some aspect of their curriculum online.
 For this reason, it seems likely that few members of the class of 2022 will complete their degrees without engaging in at least some online work.
 This is also good news since a growing number of studies suggest that blended learning is more effective than both fully online and traditional forms of education.

 Your Teaching Assistant Might Be a Bot

 Most undergraduates encounter at least a few teaching assistants or TAs.
 At many large research universities, freshman often only have contact with TAs rather than professors throughout their first year.
 After all, at larger research institutions, full-time professors are generally not eager to teach freshmen and when they do, it is typically in large-format classes where professors lecture but graduate-student TAs do the rest of the work.
 This includes overseeing labs or seminars and doing all or most of the grading.
-While human TAs aren’t disappearing, bots are beginning to pick up some of TAs’ work.
-At Georgia Tech, for example, Jill Watson has been supporting students for several years.
-While the idea of a bot TA might not appeal to everyone, bear in mind that unlike real TAs, your bot will be available to respond to questions in the middle of the night.
-For the class of 2022, who is accustomed to getting the information they need 24/7, bot TAs may just be the perfect fit.
+Human TAs may not be disappearing, but bots are beginning to pick up a bit of the work.
+At Georgia Tech, for example, Jill Watson has been helping students 24/7 for the past few years.

 Advising Bots Will Also Help